akhoury6/rbcli/README.md

 * __State Locking and Sharing__: Share remote state safely between users with built-in locking!
 When enabled, it makes sure that only one user is accessing the data at any given time.

+* __Automatic Update Notifications__: Just provide the gem name or git repo, and RBCli will take care of notifying users!

 ## Installation

 RBCli is available on rubygems.org.
 You can add it to your application's `Gemrile` or `gemspec`, or install it manually via `gem install rbcli`.